syncpoint/terrain-rgb/README.md

     dhm_at_EPSG3857_10m_2018_RGB.tif
 ```

 The image below shows the elevation data encoded in RGB values.
-The formerly black area (_No Data_) is now at elevation zero.
+The _No Data_ area is now at elevation zero.

 ![DEM Visualization of Austria](images/DHM-Austria-RGB.png)